ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```

 #### `.NoDuplicates()`
-Make all messages waiting to be handled to be unique, based on a key.
+`.NoDuplicates()` will drop all messages that have the same key as a message being handled by the chain already.
 This means if a message enters `.NoDuplicates()` with the same key as another message that has already entered but not exited the same `.NoDuplicates()`, it is dropped.

-If you for instance have a message handler that is responsible for deleting a file from disk, the file can only be deleted once, and therefore having duplicate messages in the chain, based on full path and filename is unnecessary.
+If you for instance have a message handler that is responsible for deleting a file from disk, the file can only be deleted once, and therefore we can remove duplicates, based on full path and filename.
 Another example would be a handler responsible for loading a project from a database.
 As long as the data is not fully loaded, it would be better to just wait for the first load request to finish.

 ##### Overloads